When simple murder is not enough

 One key mistake Mr. Phidias made was to work primarily in bronze.
 Marble has a longer half-life in our utilitarian world.
 Even before he was dead some tyrant or other was melting down the great works of Phidias to make sword hilts or bracelets.
 But I have always been grateful to the man for giving me my first idealized glimpses of the opposite sex.
 The great Laurence Alma-Tadema painted a splendid representation of Phidias with the artist showing off his frieze work at the Parthenon to his friends while posed on the scaffolding.
 It’s that Phidias that I see in my head now.

-This is the thing.
-At the time, one particular agent wrote me to reject my submission—a woman I had chosen for her apparent fondness for both mysteries and historical fiction—unlike the others, however, she did not send me the usual form letter.
+This is the thing though.
+At the time, one particular agent wrote me to reject my submission—a woman I had chosen especially for her apparent fondness for both mysteries and historical fiction—however, unlike all but one of the others, she did not send me the usual form letter.
 She wrote a criticism of the work.
 I was astounded.
 Several of her points were good and I took them to heart, rewriting a portion of the novel as a consequence.
 But her primary cavil was with my assumptions about the classical world and that they would think, as I had, about murder, and death, much less life and art.

 Back to Judith.
 I should say here that I never corresponded with her, though I wrote her several letters.
 At least I had an idea that it was best not to actually make contact, but I could not help myself from having half the conversation.

 I suggested to Judith that a little ignorance can go a long way.
-That what would seem unthinkable to a good historian like herself might be the very heart of inspiration to the author of fiction.
+That the extrapolation that would seem unthinkable to a good historian like herself might be the very heart of inspiration to the author of fiction.
 Fiction, reasonably imagined, could offer context to disparate fact; and moreover, that facts without context should otherwise always be held aside.

 The murder of Phidias itself, as I imagined it, turns on the theft of gold intended for the statue of Athena.
 It seemed most appropriate to me that this hinge of history should be a petty theft.